eduNEXT/eox-tagging/README.rst

   * If a key in the settings dictionary has as prefix `validate` it means that the <key, value> can have a dictionary of validations as value.
 If not, is assume that value is a string.

+* force_<FIELD_VALUE> meaning:

+    * This allows to set a value to a field without running validations or directly specifying it in the tag object.

 * The validations available are:

 +---------------+-------+-----------------------------------------------+----------------------------------------------------------------+